mantidproject/mantid/docs/source/release/v6.3.0/indirect_geometry.rst

 .. contents:: Table of Contents
    :local:

-.. warning:: **Developers:** Sort changes under appropriate heading
-    putting new features at the top of the section, followed by improvements, followed by bug fixes.

 New Features
 ------------

-- In Indirect Data Analysis fitting tabs a button has been added that will unify the fit range for all spectra selected.
+- In :ref:`Inelastic Data Analysis <interface-inelastic-data-analysis>` fitting tabs a button has been added that will unify the fit range for all spectra selected.
-- The Bayes Fortran libraries can now be installed on OSX and Linux using the bayesfitting python package https://pypi.org/project/bayesfitting/0.1.0/.
-This can be installed with `python -m pip install bayesfitting` using the Mantid Python executable.
-- VesuvioAnalysis now allows defining constraints for more than two masses using the ConstraintsProfile, see :ref:`VesuvioAnalysis <algm-VesuvioAnalysis>`.
+- :ref:`VesuvioAnalysis <algm-VesuvioAnalysis>` now allows defining constraints for more than two masses using the ``ConstraintsProfile`` .

 Improvements
 ------------
+- Based on existing options for ``AnalysisMode`` in the :ref:`VesuvioAnalysis <algm-VesuvioAnalysis>` algorithm, two new options were introduced to allow reduction and analysis of spectra in the TOF domain without automatically carrying out a Y space analysis afterwards.

-- The Indirect/Simulation/DensityOfStates interface (and corresponding
-  SimulatedDensityOfStates algorithm) can import force constants data from CASTEP or Phonopy calculations, and sample an appropriate q-point mesh on-the-fly to create a phonon DOS.
+- The Indirect Simulation :ref:`DensityOfStates interface <DensityOfStates_Interface>` (and corresponding :ref:`SimulatedDensityOfStates <algm-SimulatedDensityOfStates>` algorithm) can import force constants data from CASTEP or Phonopy calculations, and sample an appropriate q-point mesh on-the-fly to create a phonon DOS.
 This feature requires the Euphonic library to be installed.
 This library is included in the Windows package but for other platforms an installer is provided in the Script Repository.
-- In indirect Data analysis the Elwin Tab has had its UI updated to be more user friendly.
+- In Inelastic Data Analysis the :ref:`Elwin Tab <Elwin-iqt-ref>` has had its UI updated to be more user friendly.
-- Based on existing options for AnalysisMode in the VesuvioAnalysis algorithm two new options were introduced to allow reduction and analysis of spectra in the TOF domain without automatically carrying out a Y space analysis afterwards.
-- Updated documentation for VesuvioAnalysis
+- Updated documentation for :ref:`VesuvioAnalysis <algm-VesuvioAnalysis>` .

 Bugfixes
 --------

-- Fixed a bug which prevented workspaces being loaded into Elwin.
-- Fixed a bug which caused VesuvioAnalysis to crash when run with a single element.
-- Contour workspaces are now saved when saving in Bayes stretch.
-- The Abins algorithm can also import force constants data from CASTEP or Phonopy calculations, using the Euphonic library.
+- The :ref:`Abins Algorithm <algm-Abins>` can also import force constants data from CASTEP or Phonopy calculations, using the Euphonic library.
 (See above.)
+- Contour workspaces are now saved when saving in ``Bayes stretch``.
+- Fixed a bug which prevented workspaces being loaded into the :ref:`Elwin Tab <Elwin-iqt-ref>` .
+- Fixed a bug which caused :ref:`VesuvioAnalysis <algm-VesuvioAnalysis>` to crash when run with a single element.

 :ref:`Release 6.3.0 <v6.3.0>`